SFMVideos/SFM/README.md

 but we take it to the next level.
 We have a whole team working on one and there will be more and more non-stop episodes for your enjoyment.

-*FAQ #2: When Will The First Video Be Finished?*
+*FAQ #2: When will the first video be finished?*
 ------------------------------------------------
-There is no current goal for finishing this project but we hope for it to be finished by 2015.
+There is no current goal for finishing this project but we hope for it to be finished by the end of 2015.

 *FAQ #3: How Can Non-Staff Members Help?*
 -----------------------------------------